fo76utils/fo76utils/doc/cubeview.md

 * **WIDTH**, **HEIGHT**: Image dimensions to display, matching the current screen resolution enables full screen mode.
 * **ARCHIVEPATH**: Path to archive(s) containing the cube map texture.
 * **TEXTURE.DDS**: File name pattern to search for within the archives.
-Cube map textures are expected to have the faces in the order used by Fallout 4 and 76.
+For cube map textures, the order and orientation of faces are expected to be compatible with Starfield (see [sfcube.cpp](../libfo76utils/src/sfcube.cpp)).
 Use **baunpack ARCHIVEPATH --list /cubemaps/** to print the list of available cube map textures.
 * **MIPLEVEL**: Initial mip level to display.

 ### Keyboard controls